 It’s that time of year again.
 When the mercury soars and the days grow brighter, it can only mean one thing — it’s summer!

-While you plan beach outings and lazy days under the sun, take a moment to consider your family’s ultraviolet ray (UV) protection.
-Harmful ultraviolet radiation from the sun’s UVA and UVB rays can cause early skin aging and increase skin cancer risk, says the American Cancer Society.
-From protective hats and shades to sunscreen and more, the following are some simple, yet effective steps you can take to help reduce your UV exposure.
+While you plan beach outings and lazy days under the sun, take a moment to consider your family’s ultraviolet (UV) ray protection.
+Harmful ultraviolet radiation from the sun’s UVA and UVB rays may cause early skin aging and increase skin cancer risk, says the American Cancer Society (ACS).
+From protective hats and sunglasses to sunscreen and more, the following are some simple steps you can take to help reduce your UV exposure.

 Using sunscreen appropriately is key.
-That means applying sunscreen liberally and thoroughly covering all exposed areas, including ears, hands, and the neck, says the ACS.
-The typical adult user would need about a palmful of sunscreen to cover their limbs, face, and neck.
+That means applying sunscreen liberally and thoroughly covering all exposed areas, including your ears, hands and neck, says the ACS.
+An adult would need about a palmful of sunscreen to cover their limbs, face and neck.
 If you also need to protect your torso, plan on using additional amounts.
-And if you’re layering bug repellent or make-up, put the sunscreen on underneath first.
+And if you’re layering bug repellent or makeup, put the sunscreen on underneath first.

-While sunscreen is an important first step, the Centers for Disease Control (CDC) recommend wearing protective hats, sunglasses and clothing to maximize your UV protection.
-Long-sleeved, loose-fitting shirts and long pants made from tightly-woven fabrics are the best options.
-The CDC also suggests that dark-colored clothes might protect better than lighter ones.
+While sunscreen is an important first step, the Centers for Disease Control and Prevention (CDC) recommends wearing protective hats, sunglasses and clothing to help maximize your UV protection.
+Long-sleeved, loose-fitting shirts and long pants made from tightly-woven fabrics are good options.
+The CDC also suggests that dark-colored clothes likely protect better than lighter ones.

-Hats with wide brims that protect your head, face, ears and neck provide the best protection against UV rays, says the CDC.
-Though many of us favor baseball caps, they don’t tend to protect the ears and neck as well.
-The CDC suggests you wear other protective clothing to minimize exposure to those areas.
+Hats with wide brims that protect your head, face, ears and neck may provide the best protection against UV rays, says the CDC.
+Though many of us favor baseball caps, they generally don’t help protect the ears and neck.
+The CDC suggests you wear other protective clothing to help minimize exposure to those areas.

-One of the simplest steps you can take to avoid the damaging effects of UV rays is limiting your sun exposure during peak daylight hours.
-The ACS and CDC suggest avoiding the sun from 10 a.m. to 4 p.m., when the sun’s rays are strongest in most of the United States.
+One of the simplest steps you can take to help avoid the damaging effects of UV rays is limiting your sun exposure during peak daylight hours.
+The ACS and CDC suggest avoiding the sun from 10 a.m. to 4 p.m., when the sun’s rays are strongest.
 Keep in mind that the sun’s rays are strongest in late spring and early summer, so you may want to exercise extra caution then.

 But just because you’re not frolicking on the beach under direct sunlight doesn’t mean you can skimp on protection, either.
-The CDC reminds us that even incidental exposure — such as from walking to your parked car or to check the mail — adds up.
-Take UV precautions anytime you’ll be exposed to the sun’s rays, no matter how insignificant it may seem.
+The CDC reminds us that even incidental exposure — such as walking to your parked car or checking the mail — adds up.
+You may want to consider taking UV precautions any time you’ll be exposed to the sun’s rays, no matter how insignificant it may seem.

-Sometimes, the best solutions can be the simplest.
-These time-tested methods for limiting damaging sun exposure can provide straightforward ways for your family to safely enjoy the sun this summer.
+Sometimes, the right solutions can be the simplest.
+These time-tested methods for limiting damaging sun exposure may provide straightforward ways for your family to safely enjoy the sun this summer.